novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 Gradient descent is a first-order iterative optimization algorithm for finding a local minimum of a differentiable function
 {% end %}

-Gradient descent is a way to minimize an objective loss function for neural network paramaters.
+Gradient descent is a way to minimise an objective loss function for neural network parameters.
 In other words, it helps to find best parameters by minimising loss function. _Smaller loss, better overall network accuracy._

 Using Gradient Descent, we are finding proper change rate on every training cycle.